ChrisMayor/D365SwotMatrix/README.md

 ## Description

-The SWOT Matrix Control for Dynamics 365 (8.2 or 9.x), can be added as web ressource to the account or opportunity form.
+The SWOT Matrix Control for Dynamics 365 (8.2 or 9.x), can be added as a web resource to the account or opportunity form.

 The SWOT matrix helps the sales people / the organisation to identify the